hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

 * PCA Implementation:

    - Use the Mushroom classification [dataset](https://www.kaggle.com/uciml/mushroom-classification).
-   - Import all the modules we need, which includes PCA, train_test_split, and labeling and scaling tools.
+   - Import all the needed modules, which include PCA, train_test_split, and labeling and scaling tools.
    - Encode the data with the LabelEncoder.
    - Use PCA to get the list of features and plot which features have the most explanatory power, or have the most variance.
    - Let's convert the features into the 17 top features, then plot a scatter plot of the data point classification based on them.
    - Do The previous step for the top 2 features and see how the classification changes.

-* :Singular Value Decomposition:
+* Singular Value Decomposition:

    - Write a function to load in an image and turn it into a Numpy array.
    - Select  the red, green, and blue color channels from the image.